EfficiencyJunky/UCB_DataBootcamp_Homework_repo/13-Project_Week_2/readme.md

 **NOW FOR THE MMP**
 Thankfully, the MMP already provides a separate CSV for iOS and ANDROID, but they also include a ton of extra columns of information that we don't need.
-So the transformation of each MMP data set needs to remove these columns,
+So the transformation of each MMP data set needs to remove these columns, and add the same "campaign_type" column that we added to the ad networks' data frames so that we can combine them together in a groupby using this extra column.

 **WHAT ABOUT ORGANICS AND APPLE SEARCH ADS?**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwODQzMjYyODQsLTM5OTUxODU5NywtMT
+eyJoaXN0b3J5IjpbNjYxNTAyMDMyLC0zOTk1MTg1OTcsLTEwOD
-A4MDkzODEyOF19
+A5MzgxMjhdfQ==
 -->